Creating file shares and mount targets

 Creating a mount target for a file share with the API

-Access control modes must match when a mount target is created for an existing share.
-Both must be either vpc or security_group.
+Access control modes of the mount target and the share must match.
+Both must be either vpc

 curl -X POST \